-The split-explicit free surface formulation used in NEMO follows the one proposed by ?.
+The split-explicit free surface formulation used in NEMO (key_dynspg_ts defined), also called the time-splitting formulation, follows the one proposed by ?.
 The general idea is to solve the free surface equation and the associated barotropic velocity equations with a smaller time step than Δt , the time step used for the three dimensional prognostic variables (Fig.6.5.2).
-The size of the small time step, Δ_e (the external mode or barotropic time step) is provided through nn_baro namelist parameter as : $\Delta_e = \Delta/nn_baro$.
+The size of the small time step, Δ_e (the external mode or barotropic time step) is provided through the nn_baro namelist parameter as : $\Delta_e = \Delta/nn_baro$.

-The split-explicit formulation has a damping effect on external gravity waves, which is weaker damping than for the filtered free surface but still significant as shown by ? in the case of an analytical barotropic Kelvin wave.
+The split-explicit formulation has a damping effect on external gravity waves, which is weaker damping than that for the filtered free surface but still significant, as shown by ? in the case of an analytical barotropic Kelvin wave.